orieasterly/portfolio/README.md

   <summary><strong>Key Features:</strong></summary>

   - **Metric Selection:**
-    - Identified and selected relevant metrics to evaluate SKU performance, considering factors such as sales volume, profitability, and market demand.
+    - Identified and selected relevant metrics to evaluate SKU performance, considering factors such as sales volume, profitability.

   - **Quadrant Definition:**
     - Developed a quadrant framework to categorize SKUs based on their performance in selected metrics, creating segments like High Performers, Low Performers, Stars, and Underachievers.

   - **Data Visualization:**
-    - Utilized advanced visualization tools to create interactive quadrant charts, providing a clear and intuitive overview of SKU positions.
+    - Create interactive quadrant charts using MS Excel visualization tools to provide a clear and intuitive overview of SKU positions.

   - **Dynamic Updates:**
     - Implemented dynamic updates to the quadrant analysis, ensuring real-time adjustments based on changing metrics and market conditions.